ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 So the result is a list
 consisting of just the root node.

-Next, `.a` selects from any input node of type object and selects any value of the input node corresponding to the key `"a"`.
+Next, `.a` selects from any input node of type JSON object and selects any value of the input node corresponding to the key `"a"`.
 The result is again a list of one node: `[{"b":0},{"b":1},{"c":2}]`.